cloud-design-dev/IBM-Cloud-VPC-Subnet-Count-Module/README.md

 # Subnet Module for IBM CLoud VPC
 Terraform module for creating a VPC Subnet in IBM Cloud based on the `total_ipv4_address_count` option.
+If you need to specify the exact CIDR ranges for the subnet, please use

 ## Usage
 If you need to include an IBM Cloud VPC in your deployment you can use the following code: